melih-damar/ose-template-course-project/README.md

-# Student project template
+# Course project template

-This is a template for student projects.
+This is a template for course projects.
 We use [GitHub Classroom](https://classroom.github.com) to administrate our student projects and so you need to sign up for a [GitHub Account](http://github.com).

 You can use the [Jupyter Notebook](https://github.com/HumanCapitalAnalysis/student-project-template/blob/master/student_project.ipynb) to work on your project.
 It contains an example replication of a paper by Carneiro & al. (2011) who study the marginal return to a college education in the United States using the National Longitudinal Survey of Youth 1979 (NLSY79).